 How to Make Cuban Coffee

-How to Make Cuban Coffee.
+Make Cuban Coffee.
 Twenty-nine million American adults drink gourmet coffee beverages every day.
 Though specialty coffee shops like Starbuck’s can be found just about anywhere, Cuban coffee, known for its strong taste, is only found in areas of the United States where there is a large Cuban American population.

 Sought after by coffee connoisseurs, it is the finest and most sought-after coffee in the world.
 Often compared to espresso, it is actually a rich blend of Cuban, Spanish and Italian coffee traditions.